goodyduru/goodyduru.github.io/_posts/2022-07-07-building-oauth.md

 ### Conclusion
 OAuth is a really fascinating topic and one of the most impressive pillars of our modern web.
 For an important part of the web, it's remarkably simple to understand.

-In the above article and code, I left out PKCE.
+In the above article and code, I left out PKCE short for Proof Key for Code Exchange.
 PKCE guarantees extra security against interception attacks on the authorization code.
 The [spec](https://datatracker.ietf.org/doc/html/rfc7636) on it is an easy read and covers it well.

 My code on OAuth implementation (server & client) can be found on [Github](https://github.com/goodyduru/django-oauth-experiments).

 I will cover OAuth for terminal based app in Part Two.